 Frontage buildout refers to the area between the minimum and maximum front setback that is occupied by building elevations.
 Building elevations are counted towards frontage's buildout requirements only if they meet the building interface standards in subsection (b) above.

-Unless the zoning district regulations establish a different requirement, building walls shall occupy at least 50% of the lot width at the maximum front setback lines. tower features similar design features approved as a condition of rezoning, conditional use permit approval, or certified by a registered architect
+Unless the zoning district regulations establish a different requirement, building walls shall occupy at least 50% of the lot width at the maximum front setback lines.

 89-30 Servitudes (Easements)